cysouw/diathesis/text/c08_infinitive.md

 - Die Lehrerin hat ihre Pflanzen auf der Fensterbank stehen.
 :::

 Following Bech [-@bech1955] such construction are often designated as *Erster Status* in the German grammatical literature.
-However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term ~~light verb + infinitive~~ constructions.
+However, this name is not very transparent nor particularly mnemonic, so I prefer to simply use the term ~~light-verb-plus-infinitive~~ constructions.

 There are ten frequently occurring diatheses that use a light verb + infinitive construction and for which I propose a German name, as listed below.
 Note that the *lassen + Infinitiv* construction occurs in many different diatheses.
 A detailed discussion of these can be found in [@sec:infinitive-guises-of-lassen].